 -ISF believes every child has the right to education, healthcare and play.
 Unfortunately, the most disadvantaged children in Cambodia are robbed of these rights.
 ISF exist to give them back.
 1 in 3 Cambodian children will never finish primary school, meaning most face a life without prospects, opportunities or hope.
 Their Education Program focuses on children in the slums of the capital Phnom Penh whose extreme poverty mean they have never gone to school or have had to drop out.
 We provide them with a quality education and a real future, while working closely in their communities to lift entire families out of poverty.

-To purchase a pair or two of Jason, Ruby or Sky's uniquely designed socks, click on either image.
+To purchase a pair or two of any of the Custom for A Cause socks, click on them below.
 Also find more information about their unique designs.